crabmusket/thesis/report/summaries.md

    each room.
  * Comfort is used not as a constraint (may lead to infeasible problem) but penalised in cost function (only negative difference penalised).
- * Q and R in const function constant, since energy rate is flat, but had to be tuned per-block.
+ * Q and R in cost function constant, since energy rate is flat, but had to be tuned per-block.
  * Lower limit of control input depends on return water temperature but this effect was neglected.